Ahh Portugal.

 Home Lisbon Hostel

-This place is in a smack-bang amazing location and packed full of activities and nightly events and all that sort of caper that makes it one of the best hostels in Portugal.
-For one thing, the staff make sure the vibe never dips and come up with fun stuff to do every night.
+This is a great place smack-bang amazing location and is packed full of activities and nightly events and all that sort of caper that makes it one of the best hostels in Portugal.
+The staff make sure the vibe never dips and come up with fun stuff to do every night.

 And if you have a literally terrible hangover the next day this Lisbon hostel serves up a big ol’ greasy dinner to chase your demons away and send you on a journey to take on the city.
-And it’s award-winning too.
-We give it our own award too… of awesomeness.
+And it’s award-winning too…all the more reason to book in at Home Lisbon Hostel.

 Goodmorning Solo Traveller Hostel

 It’s not, like, an absolutely mental party hostel – you can choose to stay in drinking or go out.
-Whatever.
-Yep, you’ll get to have a rowdy night out with the people you meet here but it’s CIVILISED.
-They’ve got cooking classes and walking tours, you know.
-We can’t leave without mentioning the breakfast: top marks.
+You’ll get to have a rowdy night out with the people you meet here but it’s CIVILISED.
+They’ve got cooking classes and walking tours so you’ll always have something to do.

 Porto is another strong favourite for those backpacking in Portugal.
 With so many cool things to do and see, you can spend some days just enjoying the beautiful city.
 But first, you’ll need to pick a sweet hostel in Porto.